KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 Without this document, Structural Physics describes only *this* universe's local conditions.
 With it, the discipline extends its scope into a broader cosmological framework: a physics of the Biospiral across all structurally permitted expressions of the 🌲↓ Aionic Tree and 🌲↑ Khaonic Tree.

 > **Note on Modal Status (cf. MPX):**
-> The Tumbling Multiverse is the most structurally elegant expression of infinite potential under the Principle of Sufficient Reason.
+> The Tumbling Multiverse is the most structurally elegant expression of infinite potential per the Principle of Sufficient Reason.
 It is not, however, a metaphysical requirement.
 The Zenetist architecture is scale-agnostic — it describes the structural laws by which any expression operates, not the number of expressions that must exist.
 If the multiverse is empirically confirmed, the architecture anticipated it.
 If the multiverse is empirically falsified, the architecture does not depend on it.
 See MPX for the full treatment of this principle.

 ---